MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 Here's how these two representations map to each other:

 *  The left line is everything up to the `Connection Start` group of events, inclusive.
 In other words, it's everything before `Request Sent`, exclusive.

 *  The light portion of the bar is `Request Sent` and `Waiting (TTFB)`.

 *  The dark portion of the bar is `Content Download`.

 *  The right line is essentially time spent waiting for the main thread.
-This is not represented in the **Timing** tab.
+This isn't represented in the **Timing** tab.

 The line-bar representation of the `www.bing.com` request: